AndrewBetson/TF-Minecraft/README.md

 - Previously hard-coded messages are now translatable.
 - Block names are now translatable.
 - A rudimentary, clientpref-based ban system has been implemented.
+- Staff can now mark blocks as "protected", making them unbreakable to any non-staff players.
 - Texture sizes have been reduced across the board from 512x256 to 16x16 or 64x32, depending on the block type.

 Console Elements